-Safeguarding Adult Reviews: Information for individuals
+Safeguarding Adult Reviews: Information for families, friends and carers

 Introduction

 When an adult who needs care and support either dies or suffers serious harm and then the Care Act 2014 says that the local Safeguarding Adult Board may need to review what has happened.
 This is called a Safeguarding Adults Review or SAR for short.